 In order to use the same transport, after the capability exchange, OpenLogicalChannel messages are used to establish a WebRTC DataChannel with the negotiated capabilities using the procedures from Annex U/[ITU-T H.245].
 Firstly, a DTLS connection is setup.
 Once the DTLS handshake has been completed, the device shall establish an SCTP association accordingly.
 CLUE data shall then be exchanged over the sctpStreamID indicated by the out-of-band procedures.

 Once the CLUE channel is established between the peers, they shall perform CLUE signalling over the negotiated SCTP association as per [IETF CLUE SIG].

-H.245 Generic Message Transport

-[ITU-T H.245] GenericMessages are used to convey CLUE request and response messages between endpoints.

-Signalling of CLUE messages

-For H.245 each CLUE message shall consist of a GenericRequest or a GenericResponse containing a GenericMessage.messageIdentifier with the OID { itu-t(0) recommendation(0) h(8) CLUESignalling(2) }, and a subMessageIdentifier.
-The tables below describe the subMessageIdentifier and associated messageContent syntax.

-Table 2 describes the CLUE messages subMessageIdentifiers values.